Los Alamos Community Services District

 Welcome to the Los Alamos Community Services District (LACSD).
 The LACSD currently provides Water Treatment, Water Distribution, Sewer Treatment, Sewer Collection and Park Services to approximately 1,800 residents in a rural area of Northern Santa Barbara County.
 The District strives to provide quality services as efficiently and as effectively as possible to the residents of Los Alamos.

 The District operates under the general direction of an elected five-member Board of Directors.
 The Board members are elected by the registered voters of the District for four year terms.
 The LACSD Board of Directors and Staff would like to invite you to attend our monthly board meetings.
 We sincerely believe that public input is vital to our decision-making process and we encourage you to participate in determining the future of our community’s water and sewer.
 It would be our pleasure to have you at the meetings to share your ideas and concerns.
 The Board meetings are normally scheduled for the fourth Wednesday of every month.
 During the holiday season, the schedule may vary.

 Day-to-day management of the District is delegated to the General Manager/Chief Plant Operator Juan Ramon Gomez, Office Manager Candyce Clark and part-time Customer Service Representative Jenna Roddie.
-District field Operators include Lead Operator Luis Uribe, Operator Grade II Refugio Chavez, Operator-in-Training Luis Munoz Robles and Operator-in-Training Fabian Torres.
+District field Operators include Lead Operator Luis Uribe, Operator Grade II Refugio Chavez and Operator-in-Training Luis Munoz Robles.
 The General Manager/Chief Plant Operator, Juan Ramon Gomez, is also a certified as a Grade III Water/Wastewater Operator.
 All operators are certified by the State Water Board and the California Water Environment Association in Sewer Collection.